Mattyj612/al-folio/_pages/about.md

 news: false
 social: true
 ---

-I study the history and science of human thought, to understand how the heck anyone ever figured anything out.
-I'm completing a Master's in the history of science at Oxford, researching AI in the '50s-'70s.
-I have an
+I study the history and science of thought, to understand how the heck anyone ever figured anything out.
+I am currently designing and teaching two courses at McMaster University: an introduction to the history of science, and an overview of the social issues surrounding artificial intelligence.
+I've done research on <a href="https://osf.io/cvw8s/" target="_blank">moral psychology on Twitter</a>, and worked with NYU's <a href="https://www.labdevelopingmind.com" target="_blank">
-<a href="https://osf.io/cvw8s/" target="_blank">MSc in experimental
-psychology</a> from Oxford, and I previously studied math & physics in McMaster University's ultra-interdisciplinary Arts & Science program.
-I also help run experiments that probe the nature of geometric intuitions at at NYU's
-<a href="https://www.labdevelopingmind.com" target="_blank"> Lab for the Developing Mind</a>.
-My goal in life is to read widely, learn deeply, and share ideas clearly.
+Lab for the Developing Mind</a> to study the nature of geometric intutions.
+I am also producing a 10-episode podcast on the making of the atomic bomb.
+I spend the rest of my time doing improv comedy, zooming through audiobooks, watching basketball, and playing (quite poor) chess.

 <!-- $$\displaystyle\oint_C \mathbf{F}\cdot \mathbf{dr} = \iint_S (\nabla \times \mathbf{F}) \cdot \mathbf{dA}$$ -->